digineo/texd/README.md

 texd on the other hand would need a priority queue (processing async documents only if no sync documents are enqueued), and it would need to store the callback URL somewhere.

----

-In local mode (maybe even in container mode), it would be nifty to have a web UI to test the document rendering.

 ## Contributing